bosiwa1/use-Xamp-with-phpmyadmin-/README.md

 18 Go to the Xamp dashboard and then click on the welcome button.
 You will see the button, it is called (go to application, go to application folder )

-19 click on go to Application, it will open your appliction on your local host browers.
+19 click on go to Application, it will open your appliction page that you created  on your local host browers.